Seek Returns logo

 Min

-AVAV vs. CSX: A comparison of their Operating Margin against their respective Aerospace & Defense and Railroads industry benchmarks.
+AVAV vs. CSX: A comparison of their Operating Profit Margin (TTM) against their respective Aerospace & Defense and Ground Transportation industry benchmarks.

 Profitability at a Glance